Braving the Healing

 Lead Facilitator/Elder/Knowledge Keeper

-I lead with my heart and all the lessons life has given me.
+I lead with my heart and all the wisdom life has given me.
 My healing journey has taken me many places.
-I am a certified Indigenous Death and Birth Doula, a board member of the Attachment Parenting Network of Manitoba, and a Circle of Security facilitator.
-In the Hanover School Division, I bring cultural stories and teachings into the elementary classrooms.
-I co-host a tea and sharing circle for Indigenous youth at our local high school.
+I am a Certified Indigenous Death and Birth Doula, a board member of the Attachment Parenting Network of Manitoba, and a Circle of Security facilitator.
+In the Hanover School Division, I bring cultural stories and teachings into elementary classrooms.
+I host Tea and Bannock Sharing Circles in several high schools.
+Recently, I became a licensed Redpath Facilitator, and with my team, we host Kookum Storytelling in YMCA daycares across Winnipeg.
+I’m grateful to serve on the KBE Indigenous Advisory Circle for Kairos Canada.

 Picture